oblador/react-native-vector-icons/MIGRATION.md

 * loadFont
   * Should we have a better API for fontawesome6
   * should we error if font missing back to javascript
+* Fix duplcation in upgrade scripts for fontawesome